-- a.
+a.
 Defined: A transfer is the movement of COMSEC material, hardcopy or electronic, between two EKMS accounts.
-There are two types of transfers: - (1) Account-to-Account (Intra-DON) Transfer: The transfer of COMSEC material between two DON EKMS accounts. - (2) Transfer Between Services (Inter-Service): The transfer of COMSEC material between a DON EKMS account and the COMSEC account of another service (e.g., Army or Air Force), agency (e.g., NSA, DACAN, SECAN), department (e.g., State Department), nation, or commercial contractor.
-Procedures for transferring CCI outside DON channels (i.e., between services/inter-transfers of CCI) are reflected in Article 733.h.
+There are two types of transfers:

+(1) Account-to-Account (Intra-DON) Transfer: The transfer of COMSEC material between two DON EKMS accounts.

+(2) Transfer Between Services (Inter-Service): The transfer of COMSEC material between a DON EKMS account and the COMSEC account of another service (e.g., Army or Air Force), agency (e.g., NSA, DACAN, SECAN), department (e.g., State Department), nation, or commercial contractor.
+Procedures for transferring CCI between services can be found in Article 733.h.